canjs/canjs/docs/can-canjs/canjs.md

     srcset="docs/images/home/Home-Hare-bw.png 1x, docs/images/home/Home-Hare-bw-x2.png 2x"
     src="docs/images/home/Home-Tortoise-bw.png" style="padding-left: 40px;"/>

-If you’re new to the project, the best place to start is the [guides] page.
-There you’ll find CanJS’s [guides/mission Mission] and [guides/technical Technical Highlights], as well as the [guides/chat Chat], [guides/todomvc TodoMVC], and [guides/atm ATM] guides.
+If you’re new to the project, the best place to start is the [about] page, where you’ll find CanJS’s [guides/mission Mission] and [guides/technical Technical Highlights].
+Then, go to the [guides] page to find the [guides/chat Chat], [guides/todomvc TodoMVC], and [guides/atm ATM] guides.

 @body